tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Use IPFS to store immutable data off-chain to save gas

-* Use Filters in Web3.py to react to Events from smart contracts
+* Use Filters in Web3.py to react to events from smart contracts

 ### Slideshow and Time Tracker

 * The slides for this lesson can be viewed on Google Drive here: [Lesson Slides](https://docs.google.com/presentation/d/1mSVwnJQnqBCj9u2nzfK0UkbKeVvbRzrq8eMOAfg60Fo/edit?usp=sharing).

 * To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
-Then, add the PDF file to your class repository along with other necessary files.
+Then add the PDF file to your class repository, along with other necessary files.
 You can view instructions for this [here](https://docs.google.com/document/d/1XM90c4s9XjwZHjdUlwEMcv2iXcO_yRGx5p2iLZ3BGNI/edit?usp=sharing).

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting `Make a copy`.